 A Sponsored direct reporting NFFE on behalf of which a Sponsoring Entity is filing Form 8966

-A
+A Territory financial institution, not treated as a U.S. person, on behalf of which a filer is filing Form 8966.

+Note.
+A Territory financial institution, not treated as a U.S. person, is the only type of “Intermediary” whose information is reported on lines 6 through 10.

 Follow the instructions for lines 1 through 3c to provide the information required by lines 6 through 8c.

 Line 9.
 If the entity reported on line 6 is a Sponsored FFI that is an RDCFFI, the Sponsored FFI’s GIIN must be entered on line 9.
 If the entity reported on line 6 is a Sponsored direct reporting NFFE, the direct reporting NFFE’s GIIN must be entered on line 9.
-If a is reported on line 6, [determine identifying number to be provided].
+If a Territory financial institution is reported on line 6, [determine identifying number to be provided].

 Line 10.
 If the entity shown on line 6 has been issued a TIN, enter the TIN on line 10.

 Part II – Account Holder or Recipient Information.
-On a separate Form 8966 for each reportable account or payee recipient, or for each of certain U.S. owners of the ODFFI or passive NFFE indicated by checking the relevant box on line 5, complete Part II to report information concerning the account holder, or payee of withholdable payments, as follows.
+On a separate Form 8966 for each reportable account or payee recipient, or for each of certain U.S. owners of the ODFFI or NFFE indicated by checking the relevant box on line 5, complete Part II to report information concerning the account holder, or payee of withholdable payments, as follows.

 Caution/tip.
 Jointly hold accounts.
 If you are reporting a jointly held account in Part II, you must report each account holder that is a specified U.S. person on a separate Form 8966.